The Community Foundation for Loudoun and Northern Fauquier Counties begins 2021 with new Board leadership at its helm.

 In addition to installing its new officers, the Community Foundation’s Board of Directors also welcomed new Board members Tim Thompson, Attorney, and Charmaine Bushrod, Clinical Operations Manager at Kaiser Permanente of the Mid-Atlantic States.

-Continuing to serve on the Board of Directors in 2021 are Kirsten Langhorne, Founder of Langhorne Custom Homes; Andy Johnston, Grant Officer at the PATH Foundation; Connie Moore, Vice-President and Principal Analyst of Deep Analysis; Matt Durham, Head of Analyst Relations at New Relic; David Peña, Realtor Atoka Properties; Tara Trout, Assistant Vice President AHT Insurance; and Janelle Brevard, Chief Storyteller National Association of Realtors.
+Continuing to serve on the Board of Directors in 2021 are Kirsten Langhorne, Founder of Langhorne Custom Homes; Andy Johnston, Grant Officer at the PATH Foundation; Connie Moore, Vice-President and Principal Analyst of Deep Analysis; Matt Durham, Head of Analyst Relations at New Relic; David Peña, Realtor Atoka Properties; and Tara Trout, Assistant Vice President AHT Insurance.

 About the Community Foundation for Loudoun and Northern Fauquier Counties